VISIT DUBAI – TRAVEL TIPS FOR YOUR DUBAI TRIP

-- One of the main and best Dubai travel tips I can give: is choose wisely when you visit Dubai.
+- One of the main and best Dubai travel tips I can give: is to choose wisely when you visit Dubai.
 I am not a fan of heat, so I do not recommend visiting during summer (May – September), October was almost too hot for me already, but it depends on what kind of weather you prefer.

 How to Get to Dubai

-My most favorite airline ever is Emirates Airlines – a Dubai based airline.
-Check out their prices here and if you can, book via them (they are amazing!).
+My most favorite airline ever is Emirates Airlines – a Dubai-based airline.
+Check out their prices here, and if you can, book via them (they are amazing!).

 How to Get Around in Dubai